almondkiruthu/demo/README.md

 ## subheader

-feature-readme-instructions
-Watch me become a pro from nothing.
+To be programmer you must be a nerd.

 ## Local development

 1.Open index.html in your browser

-To be programmer you must be a nerd. main